Mapping Meta Fields with Meta Keys in Fluent Forms

 - So, make sure you have the field group added according to the fields included in your form.

 - Keep in mind that, you also need to map the Post Fields before mapping the meta fields.

 - After you’re done adding these fields, click the Save Feed button.
 Now fill out the post form and click on Submit.

 - Next, go to the Posts page to check if the post has been submitted.
 You will find the ‘Demo Post’ here, then click on this post title.

 - Here, the Post Author & Post Title fields appear along with their values.

 Meta Fields Mapping with Product Form

-So, this is how you can map meta fields using meta keys in WP Fluent Forms!
+- So, this is how you can map meta fields using meta keys in Fluent Forms!